katie2019/Predicting-Domestic-Gross-of-Movies/README.md

 Predicting Domestic Gross Of Movies is my second project at Metis.

-In this project, I applied regression algorithms:
+In this project, I applied some regression algorithms:

 • Scraped data from boxofficemojo.com by using BeautifulSoup